Sandinista lanceolatum: Taxonomy

 The taxonomic history of this species is somewhat tangled.
 As now understood, it was first described by Eugène Simon in 1891 as Eurypelma lanceolatum.
 Under this name, it was transferred to the genus Aphonopelma as Aphonopelma lanceolatum in 1993.
 Separately, in 1980, Carlos Valerio described a species as Brachypelma fossoria, with the specific name referring to the "fossorial" or burrowing habits of the species.
 The specific name was amended to fossorium by Günter Schmidt in 1992, as Brachypelma is neuter in gender.
 In 2019, Stuart Longhorn and Ray Gabriel synonymized Brachypelma fossoria with Aphonopelma lanceolatum, and transferred the species to the new genus Sandinista.
 In 2020, Jorge Mendoza and Oscar Francke transferred Brachypelma fossoria to the genus Stichoplastoris, without recognizing the synonymy with Sandinista lanceolatum.
-As of March 2020, the World Spider Catalog uses the name Sandinista lanceolatum.
+As of July 2026, the World Spider Catalog used the name Sandinista lanceolatum.

 Distribution and habitat

 Sandinista lanceolatum is found in the Guanacaste Province in Costa Rica in the north-west Pacific lowlands, and several Departments of Nicaragua in similar western lowlands.
 It is found in grasslands in dry tropical areas.
 The female described by Valerio was collected from a horizontal burrow that she shared with several juveniles.
 The relatively large chelicerae of the females may be connected to their burrowing habit.